 Lots of guys, from triggered MRAs to frustrated short dudes, feel that there is an unfair double standard against them.
 Why, they wonder, is it okay for women to say, "No short dudes," but it's unacceptable for men to say, "No fat chicks"?

 3. Ta-Nehisi Coates pointed out in The Atlantic that the OKC data isn't necessarily representative of Black preferences.
 He writes,

 "When black folks date online they don't go to OKcupid.
 They go to blacksingles.
 They go to soulsingles.
 Or if they're truly high post, they go to EliteNoire.

 Black people who are going to a site like OKcupid are generally black people who, with some exceptions, are open to interracial dating.
 But the same isn't true of white people on OKcupid."

-THAT SAID, many people struggle when trying to find a date online, both because other users aren't replying to their messages, and because they are being filtered out of users' search results.
+THAT SAID, it is absolutely very true that many people struggle when trying to date online, both because other users aren't replying to their messages, and because they are being filtered out of search results.

 This sucks, and I'm sorry.